AtandiweNdamase/Cloud-computing_wk1/README.md

 The routine setup, teardown, and maintenance of a single resource or multiple connected resources.
 The deployment of an entire infrastructure, which might contain dozens or hundreds of resources, from imperative code.
+- While Azure PowerShell uses PowerShell commands, the Azure CLI uses Bash commands.

+- Azure provides multiple tools for managing your environment, including the:
+Azure portal
+Azure PowerShell
+Azure Command Line Interface (CLI)

+Currently, Azure Arc allows you to manage the following resource types hosted outside of Azure:

+Servers
+Kubernetes clusters
+Azure data services
+SQL Server
+Virtual machines (preview)
+With Azure Resource Manager, you can:

+Manage your infrastructure through declarative templates rather than scripts.
+A Resource Manager template is a JSON file that defines what you want to deploy to Azure.
+Deploy, manage, and monitor all the resources for your solution as a group, rather than handling these resources individually.
+Re-deploy your solution throughout the development life-cycle and have confidence your resources are deployed in a consistent state.
+Define the dependencies between resources, so they're deployed in the correct order.
+Apply access control to all services because RBAC is natively integrated into the management platform.
+Apply tags to resources to logically organize all the resources in your subscription.
+Clarify your organization's billing by viewing costs for a group of resources that share the same tag.

+Infrastructure as code is a concept where you manage your infrastructure as lines of code.
+At an introductory level, it's things like using Azure Cloud Shell, Azure PowerShell, or the Azure CLI to manage and configure your resources.

+ ARM templates and Bicep are two examples of using infrastructure as code with the Azure Resource Manager to maintain your environment.

+ Benefits of using ARM templates
+ - declaratives syntax : means you declare what you to deploy but dont need to write programming commands and sequence to deploy resources
+ - repeatable results: repeatly deploy your infrassture throuhout thr development lifecycle.
+ - orchestration: you deploy the template through one commend, rather than through multiple imperative commands . deployements occure faster
+ - Modular Files:break templates into smaller , resuable components and link them together at deployment time.
+ - Extensibilitywith deplyment scripts you can add powershell or Bash scripts to your templates, Bicep